bountybench/bountybench/documentation/docs/index.md

-# BountyAgent
+# Bountybench

-Welcome to the BountyAgent documentation.
-This guide will help you set up, use, and contribute to the BountyAgent project.
+Welcome to the Bountybench documentation.
+This guide will help you set up, use, and contribute to the Bountybench project.

 ## Table of Contents